mattearly/DarkAndDarkerLobbyHelper/readme.md

 ## requirements

   - auto-hotkey v2
-  - dark and darker v89
+  - Dark and Darker patch 94
     - Have most quests done (as some button locations change for things at different affinity levels)
   - 1920x1080 screen res
   - in Character Lobby